 An Unlikely but Festive Combo

-A floral-inspired look may not seem like the most obvious Christmas choice, but we love decor that bucks trends.
-This gorgeous and airy table setting from Designthusiasm draws on pinks, golds and peonies, using Christmas ornaments and faux flowers to finish the look.
+A floral-inspired look may not seem like the most obvious Christmas choice, but some decor can bucks trends.
+This gorgeous and airy table setting from Designthusiasm draws on pinks, golds, and peonies, using Christmas ornaments and faux flowers to finish the look.
 If you don't have any ornate goblets, head to a thrift store or flea market for a set of Midas-approved table accessories.Continue to 8 of 22 below.

 08 of 22